 Not wanting anyone to miss out, we asked ourselves, how can we make our activities even more accessible for our audiences?

-We recognised the value in actually seeing an activity being created, rather than just reading instructions and seeing how to pictures.
-Videos mean people can make along and feel more included, increasing their confidence in doing science activities.
-We also knew that videos would be great for sharing on different social media platforms across the web, so we could reach an even broader group of people.
+We recognised the value in actually seeing the activity being created, rather than just reading instructions and seeing how-to pictures.
+Videos mean people can make along and feel more included, increasing their confidence in doing STEM activities.
+We also knew that videos would be great for sharing on different social media platforms across the web, giving us the potential to reach an even broader group of people.

 It’s been really lovely to see such a positive response from families who have given the activities a go during lockdown.
-I hope that it’s inspired a little bit of curiosity and discussion about how down to earth science really is.
+I hope that it’s inspired a little bit of curiosity and discussion about the relevance of maths and science in our everyday lives, and how down to earth science really is.

-In my second post, Translating our hands-on resources to video, I share more about the development process.
+In my second post, Translating our hands-on activities to video, I share more about the development process.